avventoapps/Telefyna-App/README.md

 ## TODO
+- [ ] handle player idling on stream, resume the play/seekTo
 - [ ] some sorce error unknown makes the program to switch, retry defaulting back to the program
 - [ ] test and fix mid night runner
 - [ ] Schedule once per start, ignore the rest of the slots